 Bhutan Taktsang Monastery

 Bhutan, the Land of the Thunder Dragon, is a legendary Himalayan kingdom between India and China.
 Bhutan is a landlocked kingdom that lies in eastern Himalayan and is known for its amazing landscape, diverse culture, tradition, and unique development policy.
 Bhutan is currently run by the King, Jigme Khesar Namgyel Wangchuck.
 His rule began in 2006 when his father Jigme Singye Wangchuck resigned his power and passed it to his son during the public coronation ceremony held in the 100th year of monarchy in Bhutan.
 Bhutan focuses on gross national Happiness (GNH) rather than GDP.
-Its commitment is to protect to natural environment by carbon-neutral status.
+Its commitment is to protect the natural environment by carbon-neutral status.
 Tourism helps to increase the GDP of Bhutan.
 The main sources of Bhutan's income are tourism and Hydro.

 Taktsang Monastery or Tiger's Nest Monastery was built in the late 17th century atop a cave made into the rock over 3,000 meters altitude above the Paro Valley.
 Although we refer to it as the Tiger's Nest in English, Taktsang means "tigress' lair" and gets its name from the mythology surrounding its founding.